umontreal-simul/latnetbuilder/README.md

 ### Downloading a binary release

 [Binary pre-compiled releases](https://github.com/umontreal-simul/latnetbuilder/releases)
-of LatNet Builder are available for Linux and Mac OS platforms.
+of LatNet Builder are available **for Linux and Mac OS platforms**.
 These include the executable `latnetbuilder` program, library and documentation.

 The binary distribution packages, under the `latnetbuilder` base directory, have the following directory structure: